 The latest gospel, John, also used earlier sources.
 According to scholar Bart Ehrman, “scholars have long suspected that John had at his disposal an earlier written account of Jesus’ miracles (the so-called Signs Source), at least two accounts of Jesus’s long speeches (the Discourse Sources), and possibly another passion source as well” (4).

-Already historians realize that they are working with an impressive amount of early and independent data here, and this is tu from the gospel biography sources.
+Already historians realize that they are working with an impressive amount of early and independent data here, and this is just from the gospel biography sources.

 Further, there are a few creeds.
 A creed is specific tradition or source that is passed down to the author of a text and therefore dates earlier to the text itself.
 The most important creed is found within the Apostle Paul’s letter to the Corinthians (1 Cor.
 15: 3-8).
 This creed is dated within just three to five years of Christ’s death, and attests to several early beliefs about Christ: his death, burial, empty tomb, and resurrection appearances.
 This is impressive data simply because it is so early.